 Council of Defense Ministers;

-Council of Commanders of the Border Troops;
+Council of Commanders of Border Troops;

 Interparliamentary